mhweiner/js-ordered-dict/README.md

 a.set('Lockheed', 'SR-71');
 a.values(); //['SR-71','172']

-//inserting items at a certain position a.size(); //2 a.insert(1, 'Honda', {'model': 'HondaJet'});
+//inserting values at a certain position a.size(); //2 a.insert(1, 'Honda', {'model': 'HondaJet'});
 a.values(); //['SR-71',{'model': 'HondaJet'},'172']